LIVING HISTORY/ORAL HISTORY PRESENTATIONS

-Count Ferdinand von Zeppelin, a retired Prussian general, developed his namesake lighter-than-air dirigibles that flew in peace and war for almost forty years.
+Count Zeppelin, a retired Prussian general, developed his namesake lighter-than-air dirigibles that flew in peace and war for almost forty years.

 The Women Airforce Service Pilots (WASP) were female pilots trained by the Army Air Corps to deliver aircraft from the factories to the operational bases.
 These brave and pioneering women also provided support by towing aerial targets and fulfilling many other hazardous aviation duties during World War II.
-Appears every Sunday.

 The Commercial Aviation Pilot explains the changing role of civil aviation from its beginnings using flimsy World War I biplanes through the supersonic Concorde. and today’s wide aisle airliners.
-Upon request.

-In addition, one volunteer portrays himself in our Oral History Program: Marine Corps pilot, Captain Kenneth Branscom flew ground support missions in his AD “Skyraider” over North Korea during the Korean War.
-Upon request.
+In addition, one volunteer portrays himself in our Oral History Program: Marine Corps pilot, Captain Branscom flew ground support missions in his AD “Skyraider” over North Korea during the Korean War.